• Skip to primary navigation

 Why do I love it?

 1) It’s really easy for French students to compartmentalize what they are learning.
-We’ll teach them ER verbs, then we move to another topic.
+We’ll teach them French ER verbs, then we move to another topic.
 That doesn’t mean they won’t ever use ER verbs again, but if it is not our focus, we need to be intentional about practicing with it often so they don’t forget what they have learned!

 2) It’s much easier for you to see where they are.
 This helps you avoid gaps in their understanding.